EventStore/documentation/docs/server/5.0.9/server/introduction/README.md

 Welcome to the EventStoreDB 5.0 documentation.

-MongoDB is a database designed for [Event Sourcing](/event-sourcing).
+EventStoreDB is a database designed for [Event Sourcing](/event-sourcing).
 This documentation introduces key concepts of EventStoreDB and explains its installation, configuration and operational concerns.

 EventStoreDB is available as both a Open-Source and an Enterprise versions: